 Australia Gambling Regulation

-software variations imageGambling has always been a popular pastime in Australia and in the past few years, reports suggest that Australians gamble more than anyone else in the world.
+software variations imageGambling has long been a popular pastime in Australia, and recent reports suggest that Australians gamble more than anyone else in the world.
 Betting on sports and horse races is legal and regulated, as are lotteries, gaming machines, and casinos.
-Moreover, poker machines, as they are known locally, can be seen in pubs, sports clubs, hotels and even shopping malls where they are as common as ATMs.
+Moreover, poker machines, as they are known locally, can be found in pubs, sports clubs, hotels, and even shopping malls, where they are as common as ATMs.

-According to official statistics from the Queensland Government, total gambling losses in 2017-2018 increased nationally 5% from the previous period to AU$24.89 billion.
-More than 80% of adults in the country admit they gamble, while the average loss per capita is estimated at AU$1,292, the highest in the world.
-Betting and slot machines (known as poker machines or simply pokies in Australia) are the most popular forms of gambling, while casino gaming still lags behind them, despite the huge number of Asian tourists who visit the country’s largest casino establishments.
+According to official statistics from the Queensland Government, total gambling losses in 2017-2018 increased nationally by 5% over the previous period to AU$24.89 billion.
+More than 80% of adults in the country admit that they gamble, while the average loss per capita is estimated at AU$1,292, the highest in the world.
+Betting and slot machines (known as poker machines or simply pokies in Australia) are the most popular forms of gambling, whereas casino gaming still lags behind them, despite the large number of Asian tourists who visit the country’s casinos.

-Currently, there are more than full-scale 20 casinos in the country where gaming machines and traditional table games such as roulette and blackjack are allowed.
-Since gambling policy and laws have always been the responsibility of states, rather than the federal government, casinos are regulated locally.
-The legislation is considered to be quite liberal, with one notable exception – online gambling.
-There are no online casinos in Australia although residents are free to access offshore casino sites if they wish to.
+Currently, there are more than 20 full-scale casinos in the country where gaming machines and traditional table games such as roulette and blackjack are allowed.
+Since gambling policy and laws have always been the responsibility of the states, rather than the federal government, casinos are regulated locally.
+The legislation is considered quite liberal, with one notable exception: online gambling.
+There are no online casinos in Australia, although residents are free to access offshore casino sites if they wish.

 Commonwealth Gambling Policy and Legislation

-software variations imageAustralia, officially the Commonwealth of Australia, is a federal parliamentary constitutional monarchy and governmental authority is exercised in three levels, namely federal, states/territories, and local governments.
-The country is comprised of six states – New South Wales, Victoria, Queensland, Western Australia, South Australia, and Tasmania, and two internal territories that function almost as states.
+software variations imageAustralia, officially the Commonwealth of Australia, is a federal parliamentary constitutional monarchy, and governmental authority is exercised at three levels, namely federal, state/territory, and local governments.
+The country comprises six states: New South Wales, Victoria, Queensland, Western Australia, South Australia, and Tasmania, as well as two internal territories that function almost as states.

-Historically, states and territories have always had full authority over the gambling policies within their jurisdiction.
-However, the Federal Government is empowered by the Australian Constitution to partially control and govern finances, telecommunications, and trade within the states.
-In the past couple of decades, it has been more actively involved in the regulation of certain types and aspects of gambling, including interactive gambling.
+Historically, states and territories have had full authority over gambling policies within their jurisdictions.
+However, the federal government is empowered by the Australian Constitution to partially control and govern finances, telecommunications, and trade within the states.
+In the past couple of decades, it has become more actively involved in regulating certain types and aspects of gambling, including interactive gambling.

-Over the past 20 years, the Commonwealth has banned online casinos and passed complex legislation to introduce comprehensive anti-money laundering and counter-terrorism financing measures.
-It has also enacted laws to promote competition and provide consumer protections.
+Over the past 20 years, the Commonwealth has banned online casinos and passed complex legislation introducing comprehensive anti-money laundering and counter-terrorism financing measures.
+It has also enacted laws to promote competition and provide consumer protection.

 State and Territory Regulatory Authorities and Key Legislation

-Each of the eight Australian states and territories has independent gambling legislation in place thanks to their relative autonomy from the Commonwealth.
-They have their own constitution, legislature (parliament), judiciary and executive, which means they have the authority to pass and enforce laws, and to prosecute offenders.
+Each of the eight Australian states and territories has independent gambling legislation in place because of its relative autonomy from the Commonwealth.
+Each jurisdiction has its own constitution, legislature (parliament), judiciary, and executive, which gives it the authority to pass and enforce laws and to prosecute offenders.

-This partial independence from the federal government also indicates that the states and territories have their local licensing and regulatory authorities.
+This partial independence from the federal government also means that the states and territories have their own licensing and regulatory authorities.
 Every state can determine the licensing requirements for casinos and decide how it will monitor and tax gambling establishments.

 Australian Capital Territory